 Jurors also heard an FBI agent read a series of Roof’s writings, many of which supported white supremacist views.

-Those ramblings revealed why he chose Charleston as the site of his massacre, and how he defended his white supremacist views.
+The writings, read aloud by an FBI agent, were among several pieces of evidence presented by the prosecution.
+They reveal why he chose Charleston as the site of his massacre – and how he defended his white supremacist views.

 “The event that truly awakened me was the Trayvon Martin case.
 I kept hearing and seeing his name, and eventually I decided to look him up,” Roof wrote.